LukaSaldivia/maat-ts/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/lukasaldivia/maat)

 Maat is a modular Typescript library for modeling CRUD operations over SQL databases.
-It provides advanced filtering and searching capabilities, and it's fully agnostic of the SQL engine — as long as your connection object exposes a `query(string, string[])` method.
+It provides advanced filtering and searching capabilities, and it's fully agnostic of the SQL engine (supports MySQL, PostgreSQL, SQLite and MariaDB).

 ## Table of contents <!-- omit in toc -->